DavidAppleyard.com

 For purists, however, a useful distinction can be made between enquire, meaning to ask about something in general, and inquire, meaning to investigate something in an official capacity.
 When conducting an academic investigation, it seems enquire is preferred.

-ensure + insure High security is in place to ensure (AmE also 'insure') the dignitaries' safety.
+ensure + insure Security is in place to ensure (AmE also "insure") the dignitaries' safety.

 It is said Dolly Parton took the trouble to insure her breasts for $600,000.